 An audit trail (also called audit log) is an immutable record that keeps track of administrative actions performed in the system, such as important changes to course completion or enrollment status.
 The Audit Trail report provides evidence of a sequence of activities that have affected specific operations, procedures, or events, and it is useful to allocate the appropriate accountability in case of incidents, specifically pertaining to compliance.

-For further information about the new Audit Trail functionality, that is available on all platforms starting from March 2021, please refer to this article.
+Further information about the new Audit Trail functionality, that is available on all platforms starting from March 2021.

 Activating the App